-Requesting data for research using patient consent
+Requesting data for research using consent

-If you have patient consent
+If you have participant consent

 If a researcher obtains signed consent from participants to use their personal or identifying information for a clearly specified research study, then the PHA application generally does not apply to health information held by Queensland Health as the disclosure of information is authorised by another act (for example, Section 144 Hospital and Health Boards Act 2011).

 Please check the consent decision tree for more information about issues that may impact your data request.